-Concluding, note that we needed applicability of semiclassical approximation both for the radial motion and for the angular motion.
+Concluding, note that we needed the applicability of semiclassical approximation for both the radial motion and the angular motion.
 Strictly speaking, the latter takes place only for $|\kappa|\gg 1$.
-However, as it always occurs, even for $|\kappa|\sim 1$ one may expect a good accuracy of semiclassical expressions. \\
+However, as it always occurs, even for $|\kappa|\sim 1$, one may expect good accuracy of semiclassical expressions.

-\subsection{Screening of K-electron by electron cloud of not fully stripped quasi-molecule}
+\subsection{Screening of K-Electron by Electron Cloud of Not Fully Stripped Quasi-Molecule}